linode/docs/docs/guides/development/python/using-boolean-variables-operators-conditionals-in-python/index.md

 - '[Wikipedia page on Boolean expressions](https://en.wikipedia.org/wiki/Boolean_expression)'
 ---

-*Boolean logic* is at the heart of [*Python*](https://www.python.org/) and most programming languages.
+*Boolean logic* is at the heart of [Python](https://www.python.org/) and most programming languages.
 It allows programmers to make comparisons, execute conditional statements, and implement common algorithms.
 The "greater than" and "equals to" symbols are examples of Python comparison operators, while `and` and `or` are some of Python's logical operators.
 This tutorial explains Boolean logic and expressions and discusses how to use the Python Boolean operators.

 ## An Introduction To Boolean Logic and Boolean Values

 A Boolean data type can have one of two *Boolean values*, "true" or "false".
 These values are sometimes represented by the binary digits "1" and "0".
 "True" is equivalent to "1" or "on", while "False" aligns with "0" and "off".
 Boolean values are named after the mathematician George Boole, who pioneered the system of logical algebra.
 Because it is named after a person, the word "Boolean" is always capitalized.

 Wherever it appears as an adjective, Boolean indicates a binary true/false attribute.
 The item being discussed is either on or off, not both, and not some other value.
-So a Boolean circuit has binary logic gates, and in Boolean algebra the variables are restricted to the two truth values.
+So a Boolean circuit has binary logic gates, and in Boolean algebra, the variables are restricted to the two truth values.
 In terms of programming, the most useful Boolean concept is the [*Boolean expression*](https://en.wikipedia.org/wiki/Boolean_expression).
 A Boolean expression results in a Boolean value when it is evaluated.
 It can be composed of Boolean values, operators, or functions.
 Most people understand this intuitively. `2 + 2 = 4` is true, while `2 + 2 = 5` is false.
 Boolean logic and Boolean expressions are more rigorous expansions of this concept.

 Python uses a built-in data type named `bool` to represent Boolean values.
 The `bool` type inherits its properties from the `int` type.
 Through an odd quirk of language design, `bool` is not a built-in value and can be redefined, although this is a very bad idea.
 A Python `bool` variable has two possible values, `True` and `False`.
 In Python 3, these values actually are Python keywords and are capitalized.
 Therefore, they cannot be used as variables and cannot be assigned different values. `True` and `False` can be assigned to any variable, which then becomes a `bool`.
 Python expands this concept to numerical values and other data types.
 A non-zero integer is `True`, while `0` evaluates to `False`.

 ## Before You Begin

-1. Familiarize yourself with Linode's [Getting Started](/docs/getting-started/) guide and complete the steps for setting your Linode's hostname and timezone.
+1. Familiarize yourself with our [Getting Started with Linode](/docs/getting-started/) guide and complete the steps for setting your Linode's hostname and timezone.

 2. This guide uses `sudo` wherever possible.
-Complete the sections of the [Securing Your Server](/docs/security/securing-your-server/) guide to create a standard user account, harden SSH access and remove unnecessary network services.
-Do **not** follow the Configure a Firewall section yet.
+Complete the sections of the [How to Secure Your Server](/docs/security/securing-your-server/) guide to create a standard user account, harden SSH access and remove unnecessary network services. **Do not** follow the *Configure a Firewall* section yet.
 This guide includes firewall rules specifically for an OpenVPN server.

 3. Update your system:

         sudo apt-get update && sudo apt-get upgrade

-4. Ensure Python is properly installed on the Linode and you are able to launch and use the Python programming environment.
+4. Ensure Python is properly installed on the Linode and you can launch and use the Python programming environment.
 To run Python on Ubuntu, use the command `python3`.
-For information on how to use Python, see the [Linode guide to Python](https://www.linode.com/docs/guides/how-to-install-python-on-ubuntu-20-04/).
+For information on how to use Python, see our guide on [How to Install Python 3 on Ubuntu 20.04](https://www.linode.com/docs/guides/how-to-install-python-on-ubuntu-20-04/).

 {{< note >}}
-This guide is written for a non-root user.
+The steps in this guide are written for non-root users.
 Commands that require elevated privileges are prefixed with `sudo`.
-If you are not familiar with the `sudo` command, see the [Users and Groups](/docs/tools-reference/linux-users-and-groups/) guide.
+If you are not familiar with the `sudo` command, see the [Linux Users and Groups](/docs/tools-reference/linux-users-and-groups/) guide.
 {{< /note >}}

 ## Python Boolean Operators